scao53/shiyacao.github.io/_publications/2017-04-01-Mapping-Organized-Ignorance-in-Environmental-Health.md

 title: "Mapping Organized Ignorance in Environmental Health"
 collection: publications
 permalink: /publication/2017-04-01-Mapping-Organized-Ignorance-in-Environmental-Health
-excerpt: 'How data collection and reporting standards have shaped what we know and do not know about water contamination in Hoosick Falls, NY.'
+excerpt: 'How data collection and reporting standards have shaped what we know and do not know about water contamination in Hoosick Falls, NY.'...
 date: 2017-04-01
 venue: 'XRDS: Crossroads, The ACM Magazine for Students'
 paperurl: 'https://doi.org/10.1145/3055147'